 Offline NT Password & Registry Editor

-This utility has been around for a long time.
-It basically boots off from a Linux disc and loads up the Windows system drive, hack into the file that hosts the credential database and reset your account’s password from there.
+This utility has been around for a very long time.
+It’s basically a live CD that boots off from a Linux disc, loads up the Windows system drive, and hacks into the file that hosts the credential database and reset your account’s password from there.
 It’s not intuitive as Lazesoft’s recover my password but it’s free and does get the job done.
 There is a complete walk-through you can follow.

-If you ever need to reset password for local administrator account, make sure you enable it first before resetting its password.
+If you ever need to reset the password for the local administrator account, make sure you enable it first before resetting its password.
 As I mentioned earlier, it’s disabled by default.

-In short, the encryption used to encrypt the password in Windows is one-way hash algorithm that cannot be decrypted.
-I am not going to details about this but this is a common practice in any system that needs to store passwords.
-That means, if you’ve seen a website that sends you back your password, instead of resetting it with a new one, when you hit that “forget my password” link, you are using a service that doesn’t treat your password seriously enough.
-They are not following the common practice to properly encrypt your password, or maybe not encrypted at all.
+In short, the encryption used to encrypt the password in Windows is a one-way hash algorithm that cannot be decrypted.
+I am not going to explain in details about this but this is a common practice in any system that needs to store passwords.
+That means, if you’ve seen a website that sends you back your password when asked to retrieve your lost password, you are using a service that doesn’t treat your password seriously enough.
 Stay away from them.